About + Contact

 About the Designer

 Hi!
 I am Megan Schott, I am the creator and owner of Ola Paz Beads.
-I am currently 21 years old and a senior in college.
-I have long had a passion for jewelry and Ola Paz Beads is my way of expressing some of the things, places and people I am very passionate about.
+I am currently 23 years old and pursuing a post-graduate nursing degree.
+I graduated from Flagler College in 2020 with a degree in International Studies and a double minor in Spanish and Anthropology.
+I have long had a passion for jewelry and using it as a creative outlet throughout my life.
+Ola Paz Beads is my way of expressing some of the things, places and people I am very passionate about.
 I hope you enjoy wearing my designs as much as I enjoy creating them!

 About OLA PAZ